liweiyi88/onedump/README.md

 ### Docker image
 If you want to run Onedump in Kubernetes, ECS, or any other container environment, Docker images are also available in [Docker Hub](https://hub.docker.com/r/julianli/onedump/tags).

+#### Use certain pg_dump version
+The managed docker image contains mysql client, postgresql15-client and postgresql16-client.
+By default it uses postgresql16-client.
+However, you can pass an environemnt `PG_VERSION` to swtich postgresql client version between `15` and `16`.
+For example, `docker run -e PG_VERSION=15 julianli/onedump:v1.1.4-arm64 -f config.yaml`.

 *Note: Although we maintain both `ARM64` and `AMD64` Docker images, usually what you need is the `AMD64` image on your production Linux machine.
 For example: `julianli/onedump:v1.0.0-amd64`*

 ## Prerequisites